JM Yosures

-Jann Mar Padasas Yosures (born June 30, 1996), known professionally as JM Yosures, is a Filipino singer and recording artist.
+JM Yosures is a Filipino singer and recording artist.
 He rose to fame after winning the fourth season of It's Showtime's Tawag ng Tanghalan in 2021.
 His rendition of the Maalaala Mo Kaya theme song, was the third and final version to be used by the show before its conclusion.

 Biography

-JM Yosures was born on June 30, 1996, in Quezon City, Philippines.
-He is the only child of his biological father—whom he has not met—and his mother, Mylin Padasas, whom was married to Judy Yosures.
+JM Yosures is the only child of his biological father—whom he has not met—and his mother, Mylin Padasas, whom was married to Judy Yosures.
 His biological father left him when he was still an infant.
 He completed his elementary education in San Juan Elementary School in Quezon City, then subsequently he and his family moved to Taguig City, which eventually he transferred to Kapt.
 Jose Cardones Memorial Elementary School.
 He finished his secondary education in Taguig Science High School, and his tertiary education in University of the Philippines Diliman with a Bachelor of Science in Industrial Engineering, which he was a scholar of DOST (Department of Science and Technology).

 He has noted as Sarah Geronimo, SB19, Gary Valenciano, Sam Smith, Bruno Mars, and Adele as his favorite musical artists.